 - Supreme quality - designed, engineered, and assembled in USA to guarantee...

-- Premium long-lasting filters remove up to 99% of contaminants such as...
+- Premium long-lasting filters remove up to 99% of impurities such as...

 - America's No.1 rated water filter brand with 20 years of success...

 - System comes with 100% lead-free designer faucet, plus certified JG food...